GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

 `./setup.py -allow_deprecated_applications`

 !!!
 Note
-    For clustered deploments of Gluu, we do not recommend using OpenLDAP.
+    For clustered deployments of Gluu, we do not recommend using OpenLDAP.

 #### Avoiding common issues